The 5x5 Workout for Massive Gains in Strength and Size

 This involves doing your first set with a fairly light weight, and then adding weight to the bar each set, so you work up (or ramp up) to one top weight set of 5.

 For example you might start an exercise with 60kg for your first set, then increase to 75kg for your next set, then 90kg, then 105kg and finally 120kg for your final maximum weight set.

 This works better for more advanced people, as doing 5 sets of 5 with the same weight will eventually become too taxing (as the weights become much heavier), and you’ll find you’ll be unable to recover from it properly.
 So your progress will grind to a halt.

 Also you’ll be able to work up to a heavier final weight set.
 Your 5 rep max (5RM) will usually be about 85% of your one rep max (1RM).
 And by working up to one top weight set you’ll be able to get close to this figure for your final set.
 Whereas if you were doing all 5 sets with the same weight you could not realistically do this with more than about 80% of your 1RM.
-This is perfectly fine for beginners (say those in their first year or two of proper training), but when you are more advanced you’ll get better strength gains by going a bit heavier.
+This is perfectly fine for beginners (say those in their first year or two of proper training), but when you are more advanced you’ll get better strength gains by going a bit heavier - at least occasionally.

 The Partial Ramp

 This is where you ramp up your first two or three sets and then do your final two or three sets with the same weight.